tf-coreml/tf-coreml/README.md

 - [Image stylization network+](https://storage.googleapis.com/download.tensorflow.org/models/stylize_v1.zip)
 - [Mobilenet SSD*](https://storage.googleapis.com/download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_android_export.zip)

-*Converting these models require extra steps to extract subgraphs from the TF frozen graphs.
-See `examples/` for details.
+*Converting these models requires extra steps to extract subgraphs from the TF frozen graphs.
+See `examples/` for details. <br>
-+There are known issues on running image stylization network on GPU.
++There are known issues running image stylization network on GPU.
 (See Issue #26)

 ### Limitations:

 `tfcoreml` converter has the following constraints:

-- TF graph should not contain cycles (which are generally due to control flow ops like `if`, `while`, `map`, etc.)
+- TF graph must be cycle free (cycles are generally created due to control flow ops like `if`, `while`, `map`, etc.)
 - Must have `NHWC` ordering (Batch size, Height, Width, Channels) for image feature map tensors
-- Must not contain tensors with rank greater than 4 (`len(tensor.shape) <= 4`)
+- Must have tensors with rank less than or equal to 4 (`len(tensor.shape) <= 4`)
 - The converter produces CoreML model with float values.
-A quantized TF graph (such as the style transfer network linked above) gets converted to a float CoreML model.
+A quantized TF graph (such as the style transfer network linked above) gets converted to a float CoreML model

 ## Running Unit Tests

-In order to run unit tests, you need pytest
+In order to run unit tests, you need pytest.

 ```shell
 pip install pytest